CAMRA - Campaign for Real Ale logo

 Medical Conditions: To protect you, we do not want you to do anything which would be harmful, so please list any medical problems that may be aggravated by any of the tasks required at the beer festival.
 We have a team of First Aiders on site at all times and if your condition is more serious, we will advise them of it in case of emergency.
 The information provided will be treated in confidence.
 The information may be used in the case of a medical emergency where you may require treatment from first aiders or paramedics.
 We won't share this information unless required.
 The information will only be used in relation to your volunteer role at the Great British Beer Festival and will not be kept after the event.

-Working Time: We need you to indicate the hours you intend to work, along with the meals you intend to eat at the CAMRA Volunteers Canteen, and the nights for which you require accommodation or accommodation subsidy allowance.
+Working Time: We need you to indicate the hours you intend to work,and the nights for which you require accommodation or accommodation subsidy allowance.
 On days when the festival is open to the public (from Tuesday - Saturday) the working time should be taken in blocks based around the two core sessions of 1200-1800 and 1700-2300.
 Please mark these sessions as solid working time, breaks can be arranged with the manager of the section you are working on a daily basis.
 If you are unable to work complete sessions, please indicate the hours you do expect to work and provide a reason on the form.
 Outside of the core sessions, please just indicate the individual hours you are available to work.

 NOTE - Don't forget to leave your session off blank (we would expect people working the whole event to take one session off throughout the course of the festival).
 Tutored Tasting session will be classed as a session off.